harvardartmuseums/api-docs/object.md

 # Object

-Contains information on items in the Harvard Art Museums collections.
+Contains detailed information on the items in the Harvard Art Museums collections.

 ## Get objects